Remember: moments pages are Spoilers Off.

 - Yan-chan eventually pulls out the big guns, by which we mean the Death Star!
 Even after the total destruction of Earth (and a very dead Senpai), Rival-chan settles back in her spot unharmed.

-- The sequel takes it Up to Eleven.
+- The sequel.
 Not only does everything Yan-chan does to hurt Rival-chan not even scratch the girl, but the sheer effort Yan-chan expends in her futile attempts is itself something to behold.
 Not even the Easter Eggs Cyborg Mode and the Demonic Ritual do a thing to her.

 Developer Videos & Blogposts